 It can buffer around 12 hours of normal usage in a typical household

-When power is restored, that buffered data will be uploaded to your app so you won’t lose the gap
+When power is restored, that buffered data will be uploaded to your app so you won’t see gaps in your data

 If the outage lasts longer than ~12 hours, older data may begin to overwrite — but we’re actively working to expand this buffer in future updates